|Elliott Sound Products||Linear Power Supply Design|

 I shall leave it to you to do your own comparisons, but most of the time you will get similar results.
 This is a very good way to reduce the size requirements as well - it is far easier to fit a number of small caps into an enclosure than a couple of large ones, and since there is an overall improvement in specs as well as a price advantage, it is an elegant solution.

-One thing I strongly recommend is the use of 35A chassis mounted bridge rectifiers.
-Because of the size of the diode junctions, these exhibit a lower forward voltage drop than smaller diodes, and they are much easier to keep cool, since they will be mounted to the chassis which acts as a heatsink.
+One thing I strongly recommend for power amplifier power supplies is the use of 35A chassis mounted bridge rectifiers.
+Because of the size of the diode junctions, these exhibit a lower forward voltage drop than smaller diodes, and they are much easier to keep cool since they will be mounted to the chassis which acts as a heatsink.
 As always, lower temperatures mean longer life, and as was demonstrated above, the peak currents are quite high, so the use of a bigger than normal rectifier does no harm at all.

 Even given the above, I have had to replace bridge rectifiers on a number of occasions - like any other component, they can (and do) fail.
 The bigger transformers increase the risk of failure, due to the enormous current that flows at power-on, since the capacitors are completely discharged and act as a momentary short circuit.